erinwalts/GEOG418-Assignment3/README.md

 ```

 ### Global Moran's I:
-The Global Moran's I is a test statistic that calculates one value for the entire dataset, in this case for each of our variables.
+The Global Moran's I is a global test statistic that calculates one value for the entire dataset, in this case for each of our variables.
 This test determines the spatial autocorrelation of the dataset, how similar (clustered or positive) or dissimilar (dispersed or negative) the observations within the dataset are to each other [3].
 Global Moran's I values that are relatively high (closer to 1) indicate positive spatial autocorrelation, and values that are relatively low (closer to -1) indicate negative spatial autocorrelation; values that are around zero indicate a random distribution [10].
 The Global Moran's I equation is shown below:

 $$
 I = \frac{\sum_{i=1}^n\sum_{j=1}^nW_{i,j}(x_i - \bar{x})(x_j - \bar{x})}{(\sum_{i=1}^n\sum_{j=1}^nW_{i,j})\sum_{i=1}^n(x_i - \bar{x})^2}